fxrdhan/Data-Analysis-with-Python-Projects/README.md

-# Replit project links
+# Overview
-- This GitHub repository is used to link the work results for the course certificate.
+- This GitHub repository links the work results for the Certification Project.
-- All submission files are available in the Replit repository.
+- All submission files are available in the Replit project (Repl).
-- The three scripts in workplace folder are interconnected. `project-name.py` contains the main solution code, which is executed and tested through `main.py`, while `test_module.py` ensures the accuracy of the solution by running automated tests on the code from `project-name.py`.
+- The three main scripts in each project folder are interconnected.
+The `project-name.py` file contains the main solution code, which is executed and tested through `main.py`, while `test_module.py` ensures the accuracy of the solution by running automated tests on the code from `project-name.py`.

 ## How to run
-1. Navigate to `main.py` each Repl.
+1. Navigate to `main.py` in each Repl.
-2. Click `Run` to run the code.
+2. Click `Run` button to execute the code.

-### Here is the link for the Repl:
+### Here are the links for each Repl:
 - Data Analysis with Python Projects:
   - [Mean Variance Standard Deviation Calculator](https://replit.com/@fxrdhan/Mean-Variance-Standard-Deviation-Calculator#main.py)
   - [Demographic Data Analyzer](https://replit.com/@fxrdhan/Demographic-Data-Analyzer#main.py)